Steps To Readmission

 6. Meet with an Academic Advisor

-Transfer students and first-time college students are required to complete online training from Get Inclusive regarding ACC’s campus sexual assault policy.
+Transfer students and first-time college students are required to complete online Title IX training regarding ACC’s campus sexual assault policy.
 Students will receive an email regarding this requirement.

 Pay for classes online or in person at the Cashier Window (A-109).
 Tuition installment plans are available for most terms.